codeengine/Manuka/README.md

 Manuka is a forrst library written to allow applications easy access to forrsts exposed services.

+Manuka is currently a work in progress, and while most of the library is up and running, expect at least a couple of glitches while it's solidified.

 The driver behind manuka is to create a forrst library that is simple to use and returns fully typed, interfaced objects in a smart, consistent and uniform way.

 Example usage: